The following notes were left the past couple

 We spent our honeymoon

-we needed.
+what we needed.
 And our dog Sam needed it.
-He made himself right at home.
-First
+He made himself right at

 October 7:

-hiked and relaxed, but we did go horseback riding at the Stratton Sunbowl.
+and relaxed, but we did go horseback riding at the Stratton Sunbowl.
+It was

-It was so much fun.
+so much fun.
 Our guides were the best and the horses were wonderful.
+We forgot

-We forgot our camera but they had a Polaroid for a low cost of $2.50.
+our camera but they had a Polaroid for a low cost of $2.50.
+John (the owner)

-John (the owner) took our picture and he was great about setting up the
+took our picture and he was great about setting up the shot.
+Itll be

 October 12th:

-internet is nothing less than a gift from the Universe!
-Last summer we
+the internet is nothing less than a gift from the Universe!
+Last summer

-decided on "a fishing and a serene mountainside, staying in a remote
+we decided on "a fishing and a serene mountainside, staying in

-cabin" type of vacation. ...My god, what a beautiful woodsy atmosphere
+a remote cabin" type of vacation. ...My god, what a beautiful

-and the cabin is spectacular!
-Thank you Jeremy and family for sharing
+woodsy atmosphere and the cabin is spectacular!
+Thank you Jeremy and

 October 23: